 Investing Activities.
+Cash provided by investing activities for the twelve months ended December 31, 2023 was primarily derived from the proceeds from sale of the Servus brand (see Note 4).
 The principal use of net cash in 2022 was related to investments in molds and equipment associated with our manufacturing operations, investments in information technology and improvements made to our distribution facility.
-The principal use of net cash in 2021 was to fund the Acquisition.